epiverse-trace/research-compendium/learners/setup.md

   Consider re-creating your PAT with the 'user' or at least 'user:email' scope.
 ```

-Here I do had a _token_ but it was not configured correctly.
-If do not have a _token_ or get a similar error message, follow the next step.
+The output shows that I had a _token_ but must fix its configuration.
+If you do not have a _token_ or get a similar error message, follow the next step.

-If you have another error message, copy and paste this output in your issue report to the email at the end of this page.
+If you have an error message unrelated to creating a token, copy and paste this output in your issue report to the email at the end of this page.

-#### 3. Create you GitHub token:
+#### 3. Create your GitHub token:

 Do this with `usethis::create_github_token()`.
-This should redirect you to GitHub on your browser.
+This function should redirect you to GitHub on your browser.
 Once there, check all the options in the figure below.

 ```r
 usethis::create_github_token()